beaumccartney/personal-website-old/README.md

 - [ ] small article
 - [ ] gh action to lint and check with typescript
     - I have it turned off locally and on deploy so its faster

+- [ ] gh action to typecheck and lint